irena-flextool/flextool/docs/reference.md

     - *contains_solve*: Array of solves that are run with after this solve using the realized data of this solve.
 Read 'How to use Nested Rolling window solves (investments and long term storage)'
     - *fix_storage_periods*: Array of periods where the last storage value of the long term storage node is passed to the contained solve as a target.
 (Defined using the node parameter `storage_nested_fix_method`)

+  - Stochastic parameters:

+    - *stochastic_branches*: 4D-map to set up the stochastic branches, their weights and to choose which of them are realized.
+Read 'How to use stochastics' before using.

   - For commercial solvers:

     - *solver_precommand* the commandline text in front of the call for the commercial (CPLEX) solver.
 For a possibility of reserving a floating licence for the duration of the solve